-If our digestive system isn't functioning well, it's not only our immune system that's affected, our mood, quality of sleep and much more is impacted.
-It's difficult to treat one area of the body without affecting other areas or indeed, the whole body.
+If our digestive system isn't functioning efficiently, it's not only our immune system that's affected, our mood, quality of sleep and so much more can be impacted.
+Every part and system of our body is intimately connected.
+It's difficult to treat one area or part of the body without affecting other areas or indeed, the whole body.